MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2025

+- When is Task Vector Provably Effective for Model Editing?
+A Generalization Analysis of Nonlinear Transformers. [[paper]](https://arxiv.org/abs/2504.10957)
+  - Hongkang Li, Yihua Zhang, Shuai Zhang, Meng Wang, Sijia Liu, Pin-Yu Chen.
+  - Key Word: Task Arithmetic; Feature Learning.
+  - <details><summary>Digest</summary> This paper provides the first theoretical analysis of task arithmetic—editing pre-trained models using linear combinations of task vectors.
+It proves that task addition and negation can effectively support multi-task learning and unlearning in Transformer models.
+The authors show how to select coefficients to ensure out-of-domain generalization, with guarantees holding for both full and low-rank weights.
+Results are validated on machine unlearning using Phi-1.5.

 - Deep Learning is Not So Mysterious or Different. [[paper]](https://arxiv.org/abs/2503.02113)
   - Andrew Gordon Wilson.
   - Key Word: Deep Phenomena; Soft Inductive Biases.